paulmouzas/paulmouzas.github.io/_posts/2015-03-04-Asteroids-Spaceship.md

 ---
 layout: post
 ---
 Surprisingly, learning about physics and trigonometry is fun with Pygame.
 I wrote this to learn how to add vectors and simulate the type of movement from Atari's Asteroid.
 One vector is the trajectory of the spaceship.
-When thrust is applied, another vecotor is added: the direction that the spaceship is pointing (not the direfction the spaceship is moving) and thrust is applied.
+When thrust is applied, another vector is added: the direction that the spaceship is pointing (not the direction the spaceship is moving) and thrust is applied.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/yYtHLOhZtHQ" frameborder="0" allowfullscreen></iframe>